Falling in love can be a wonderful thing under the right circumstances.

 Romance is not permanently doomed for people addicted to drugs or alcohol.
 In time, people who have been through rehab can make excellent partners, as long as they have chosen sobriety and have been in recovery for at least a year.

-Psychology Today explains that most who have been through rehab have spent a lot of time in therapy.
+Most who have been through rehab have spent a lot of time in therapy.
 They have learned coping and relationship skills that their non-addicted peers might not have.
 If they stay on track, honesty and good choices become a way of life.